VieiraHenrique/HOPPER5-STAGE/README.md

 ---

 - Diving deeper in your technology of interest (5 weeks)
+  - **FULL-STACK**
   - Next.js
-  - PHP basics-Wordpress
+  - PHP basics - Wordpress
+  - React Native
+  - **BACKEND**
   - PHP - Laravel
   - .NET
   - Java - Springboot
+  - Python - Django
-  - React Native
+  - **FRONTEND**
+  - Sprint of fronted projects (1 per week)
+    - Integration pixel-perfect of several designs
+    - API consuming projects
+    - Intensive use of librairies for animation (GSAP, etc.)
 - Project in the technology of your choice (2 weeks)
 - Building portfolio
 - Sharing knowledge